-Energy efficiency obligations and other end-use energy efficiency programmes can defer the need for investment in transmission and distribution systems and reduce congestion on existing lines, which reduces line losses and the corresponding need for additional generation to serve consumer demand (Bayer 2015).
+Energy efficiency obligations and other end-use energy efficiency programmes can defer the need for investment in transmission and distribution systems and reduce congestion on existing lines, which reduces line losses and the corresponding need for additional generation to serve consumer demand.40

 Reserve requirements in an electricity system represent a percentage of resources above demand, which is necessary to ensure reliable supply in cases of emergency (for example, when a large power plant suddenly goes offline).
-For thermal systems, reserve requirements typically amount to 13 to 15 percent of demand at any given time.
 Power systems are built around the need to secure the required reserve margin at system peak.
 End-use electricity savings save energy in all time frames, including (for many measures) during times of highest, or "peak" demand.
 To the extent that end-use savings reduce this demand, they also reduce the total volume of reserves required to ensure system security.
 Peak-time energy savings result in more kWh savings of generation than kWh savings on the customer premises.
 Essentially, during peak hours power generators must produce more power do deliver a kWh of energy to the end-user than off-peak, due to congestion and resulting inefficiencies in power lines.
 (In other words, "marginal line losses" increase.)